 The Office of the Dean of Students (DoS) and the McGill Ombudsperson are mandated to advocate for students and will help provide resources to you.
 If you wish for us to do so, the SSMU (either the equity commissioners or SSMU execs, whichever option you are most comfortable with) will accompany you in your meetings with them.

-To contact the DoS and Ombudsperson: Office of the Dean of Students | 514-398-4990, deanofstudents@mcgill.ca McGill Ombudsperson | 514-398-7059, ombudsperson@mcgill.ca for legal representation.
-Program services will be provided by members in good standing of the Barreau du Québec.
+To contact the DoS and Ombudsperson: Office of the Dean of Students | 514-398-4990, deanofstudents@mcgill.ca McGill Ombudsperson | 514-398-7059, ombudsperson@mcgill.ca

 OPTION 2: MACES Legal Protection Program